spgennard/vscode_cobol/README.md

 - Extensions used for *Go to copybook*, can be changed by editing the ```coboleditor.copybookexts``` settings.
 - Directories used for *Go to copybook*, can be changed by editing the ```coboleditor.copybookdirs``` settings.

+## New File

+New file creation support is provided for COBOL and ACUCOBOL programs with addditional support for Micro Focus Unit Test programs.

+## Changing the default file associations

+The command "Enforce extension via file.assocations" allows the default to be change from the "COBOL" language to "ACUCOBOL" or "COBOLIT".

 ## Tasks

 Visual Studio code can be setup to build your COBOL source code.